 Once again we're teaming up with the Yorkshire Dales National Park to hold a joint Dark Skies Festival.
 Thanks to low light pollution in both National Parks, our skies are ideal for spotting constellations, shooting stars and other cosmic happenings.

-The programme of family-friendly activities in the North York Moors includes the return of some of the popular events from previous years, such as stargazing at our three Dark Skies Discovery Centres, night time photography workshops and and night zips with Go Ape in Dalby Forest, new events this year include a special talk from Dr Tim O'Brien.
+The programme of family-friendly activities in the North York Moors includes the return of some of the popular events from previous years, such as stargazing at our three Dark Skies Discovery Sites, night time photography workshops and night zips with Go Ape in Dalby Forest, while an evening with BBC Sky at Night presenter Professor Chris Lintott will be one of this year's hot tickets.
 Highlights include:

 - Yorkshire True Grit Dark Skies (nighttime gravel and mountain bike ride)